hackoregon/hack-university-orm/exercise-3.md

 ## Part 4 - double down

-What ships has user Isaias Leath written a log for?
+What ship(s) has user Isaias Leath written a log for?

 Hint: `user = User.objects.get(username='Isaias Leath')`
 Hint 2: The `distinct` method only returns unique results.